ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 Ok, so I've made my case about why I prefer constructors - what about the first/middle/last problem?
 In my case, I would change the constructor to make sense so that it had first, middle, last.
 Another possible language change that could help this would be to let me give middle a default value even though it's not at the end, but that probably ends up needing verbose named parameter syntax on the client so I won't even go there.
 I would break things.
 I would fix the code that had been creating the object with just "steve","smith" and change it to pass in a third argument in the middle.
 I'm OK with this in order to get the benefits of consistency and intention-revealing code, and because frankly in my experience most value objects are small and very stable.
 They might change a bit when you're first creating and implementing and integrating them into your system, but once they're done, they don't change very often.
 And if they need to, it's probably a good idea to revisit everywhere you were using it anyway.

 What do you think?
 Is first-class support for value objects something you'd like to see in C#?
 What implementation would you like to see used for it?

+**Note from 2024: What do you think now?
+Do records and init work for you, or are you still looking for something better?
+For me, I'm still usually using custom code or packages like Vogen.**